freedmanari/NJ-serology/README.txt

 Data

-From NJ Department of Health (all of these except the last two are available only upon request):
+From NJ Department of Health (all of these except delay_dists.csv are available only upon request):
 - q1_pcr.csv: weekly first-time COVID-19 PCR positives by NJ county in study period
 - q1_sero.csv: weekly first-time COVID-19 serology positives by NJ county in study period
 - q2_pcr.csv: weekly first-time PCR positives with past PCR positive, by NJ county